jared1980/weeklystatus/weeklystatus.md

 ### VPN

     - ✅ [6/23] Don't stop xl2tpd process during wan link down event handle script.
-    - 📌 [6/22] create more than one tunnels on the smae smartphone.
+    - 📌 [6/22] create more than one tunnels on the same smartphone.
 After connected and disconnected to server.
 The connection status on HG could be wrong.

 ## Smart 5 (RDK)